 “Mother knelt down and said, ‘You are a young black male.
 They will kill you.’”

-Whitehead, who is part of the Diversity Advisory Network and Bellevue Network on Aging; Stephens, the recreation program manager for the city of Bellevue’s Parks and Recreation Department; and Whitefield, the CEO of Leadership Eastside, were among five panelists at the city of Bellevue’s Dr. Martin Luther King Jr. event held on Wednesday at City Hall.
+Whitehead, who is part of the Diversity Advisory Network and Bellevue Network on Aging; Stephens, the recreation program manager for the city of Bellevue’s Parks and Recreation Department; and Whitfield, the CEO of Leadership Eastside, were among five panelists at the city of Bellevue’s Dr. Martin Luther King Jr. event held on Jan.
+10 at City Hall.

 Shomari Jones, the Bellevue School District’s director of equity and Patrice Conner, a businesswoman and member of the Bellevue Alumni Chapter of the Delta Sigma Theta Sorority, also joined the panel discussion.

 Despite Bellevue’s “majority minority” demographics, meaning there are more people of color than white people, only 2.7 percent of residents are African-American or black, according to 2016 estimates from the American Community Survey, which is part of the Census Bureau’s Population Estimates Program.

 Because of these demographics, panelists were asked what they wanted people in Bellevue to know about what it’s like to be black or African-American on the Eastside.

 Jones said the challenge is the constant need to prove oneself.
 And, when he’s not proving, he’s defending.

 He recalled a specific example of some students in the Bellevue School District who wanted to put up some posters with their positions on social justice around their school.
 But, after the material was posted, post-it notes started popping up with messages around how God didn’t put transgendered people on this earth or pointing out that there wasn’t a program for white kids at the school.

 Jones said he thinks about how Dr. Martin Luther King Jr. was persistent in his message and goals, but also acknowledged the burden he carried and that it’s important to stay centered.